stajahlee/DM-Power-Core-Version/README.md

 * All Code by [**_Matthew Jay Early_**](https://twitter.com/matthewjayearly)
 * Most data (other than the names and insult lists) by Wizards of the Coast, I only claim the code and the insult list.
+* I did a lot of 'learning as I go' when building this, there are many places in the code and methods that _could_ be improved.
+I plan on doing that analysis when going to the interfaced version.
 * Why did I go through the pain of making this?
 Ever since I started playing D&D many years ago, I began looking for useful programs to go along with the game.
 There seemed to be a million little half-built tools and websites or many that don't follow the rules enough to be both useful and fair.
 I wasn't interested in a random person's homebrew ideas, which ruled out 90% of what I found.
 Since I couldn't find a program that did all this stuff legit from the books, and even Wizard's paid programs are too convoluted to be of use during gameplay, in my opinion, I decided to hack it myself.
 It also gave me something to work on while not taking classes and a motive to keep programming.
 * I love to work on this but don't always have time.
 Consider a friendly gesture, even nice words go a long way if you can't donate.
 * Email : [matthewjearly@gmail.com](mailto::matthewjearly@gmail.com)